Understanding Alopecia Areata: Causes, Symptoms, and Treatment Options

 If you are experiencing hair loss and suspect that you may have alopecia areata, it is important to see a doctor.
 A dermatologist, a doctor who specialises in skin conditions, is usually the best type of doctor to see for alopecia areata.
 The dermatologist will examine your scalp and possibly do a biopsy to confirm the diagnosis.

 It is important to note that there is currently no known cure for alopecia areata.
-While some people may experience spontaneous remission, or a sudden return of hair growth, for most people with alopecia areata, the condition is chronic and requires ongoing treatment.
+While some people may experience spontaneous remission or a sudden return of hair growth, for most people with alopecia areata, the condition is chronic and requires ongoing treatment.
 However, this does not mean that you cannot manage your alopecia areata and achieve good results with treatment.
-Many people with alopecia areata are able to achieve significant hair regrowth with the right treatment plan.
+Many people with alopecia areata can achieve significant hair regrowth with the right treatment plan.

 Things to avoid when you have Alopecia Areata